-&lt;sup>154 Recast Directive (EU) 2019/944 of the European Parliament and of the Council of 5 June 2019 on common rules for the internal market for electricity and amending Directive 2012/27/EU.
+159 Recast Directive (EU) 2019/944 of the European Parliament and of the Council of 5 June 2019 on common rules for the internal market for electricity and amending Directive 2012/27/EU.

-shall approve All TSOs ́ aFRRIF Proposals, and that the Agency substitutes the NRAs in case they jointly request so, TSOs are, in their quality of regulated entities, bound by these regulatory requirements.
+entities under Article 2(35) of the Electricity Directive, their right to conduct its business is constrained by EU regulation.
+If the applicable sector regulation provides that NRAs shall approve All TSOs' mFRRIF Proposals, and that the Agency substitutes the NRAs in case they jointly request so, TSOs are, in their quality of regulated entities, bound by these regulatory requirements.
 While granting TSOs monopolistic rights to certain infrastructure, the electricity regulatory framework is concerned with preventing these entities from exploiting those rights in an uncontrolled fashion, under the pretext of a right to conduct business.
 TSOs have a right to conduct their business, but within the boundaries of the regulated framework they operate in.
-The Appellants are therefore bound by the EB NC, which provides that, in case all NRAs make a joint request in this sense, the Agency decides in their stead.
+The Appellants are therefore bound by the EB NC, which provides that, in case all NRAs make a joint request in this sense, the Agency decides in their stead 160 .
 The fact that voluntary pilot projects - e.g. TERRE and IGCC - are successful is not able to alter the fact that the TSOs are bound by the applicable regulatory framework, in particular the EB NC.
 The Board of Appeal observes, in this regard, that the bottom-up decision-making process foreseen in the EB NC gives all stakeholders the opportunity to take stock of the experience gained in pilot projects.

-235. It follows that the Fifth Plea of the Appeal of Appellants I to VII must be dismissed as unfounded.
+236. It follows that the Fifth Plea of the Appeal of Appellants I to VII must be dismissed as unfounded.